epologee/Project-Template-iOS/README.md

 5. Open the .xcworkspace file from the Finder and hit Xcode's 'run' button.
 6. Create awesome apps.

+##Classes/AppDelegate.h & .m
+Unlike Apple's default project setup, I have a preference for putting all Objective-C code in subfolders of a `Classes` folder.
+All .h and .m files in this template are in (a subfolder of) that Classes folder, but in the .xctemplate plists I couldn't find a way to completely mirror the folder structure in Xcode groups.
+After step 4. in the 'How to get started' list above, I delete the `Classes`-group and the AppDelegate.h/.m-files manually, to then drag the `Classes` folder the from Finder back into the project.
+That way the Xcode groups mimic the folder structures, all classes are where they belong and the Xcode groups are linked to their folder counterparts.

 ##Theming
-The \*Theme classes in the project template are based on the concept Apple employees explain in the last 20 minutes of the WWDC 2012 presentation 'Advanced Appearance Customization on iOS' ([session 216](https://developer.apple.com/videos/wwdc/2012/?id=216)).
+The \*Theme classes in the project template are based on the WWDC 2012 presentation 'Advanced Appearance Customization on iOS' ([session 216](https://developer.apple.com/videos/wwdc/2012/?id=216)).
+I'd highly recommend watching that video, especially the last 20 minutes, where the speakers explain how they approached theming the 'Find My Friends' app.

+##.gitkeep
+When using git as your versioning control system, it is impossible to add empty folders to the git repository.
+The .gitkeep files (gitkeep without the dot '.' in the xctemplate directories) you find in the project are there to force git to add the containing directories to the project.
+You can remove the .gitkeep files from the Xcode project anytime after step 3.
+See [this StackOverflow post](http://stackoverflow.com/a/7229996/432782) for more information.